-In simple terms, this means is that the LH-VTA pathway is responsible for compulsive carbs seeking and that by eating carbs at the wrong times of the day, you get stuck into this carb-loop that manifest itself with cravings, thus leading to weight rebounds.
+In simple terms, this means is that the LH-VTA pathway is responsible for compulsive carbs seeking and that by eating carbs at the wrong times of the day, you get stuck into this carb-loop that manifests itself with cravings, thus leading to bodyweight rebounds.

 The solution: reset your carb eating times for the day, eating carbs in the evening instead that during the day, and voila’, the carb-loop and the cravings are gone.

-You must be in calorie deficit anyway, if you want to burn fat.
-That’s paramount and Nate makes it clear from the start, as is not such thing like fat burning foods, if your calorie intake is greater than your energy expenditure.
+You must be in a calorie deficit anyway if you want to burn fat.
+That’s paramount and Nate makes it clear from the start, as is not such thing as fat burning foods, if your calorie intake is greater than your energy expenditure.

-Once you are in moderate calorie deficit, carbs have their time and place and will not cause you to binge around if you eat them late in the evening, actually they will help you be consistent with your plan and lose fat once and for all.
+Once you are in a moderate calorie deficit, carbs have their time and place and will not cause you to binge around if you eat them late in the evening, actually, they will help you be consistent with your plan and lose fat once and for all.

 To sum up, the plan is all about dieting and avoiding carbs for half a day only.
 This trick only will help you to remove the carb-loop trap and stay on track.